Snakemake-Profiles/lsf/README.md

 + `threads`: the number of threads needed for the job.
 If not specified, assumed to be 1.
 + `resources`
-    - `mem_mb`: the memory required for the rule in megabytes.
+    - `mem_mb`: the memory required for the rule in megabytes, which will be requested if present

 A cluster configuration can be provided to specify additional information:
 + `mem_mb`: the memory that will be requested for the rule in megabytes.
-If not provided, uses `resources.mem_mb`.
-If that is not provided either, use a default value.
+  Overriden by `resources.mem_mb`.
+If neither provided, use a default value (in cookiecutter configuration).
 + `queue`: override the default queue for this job.
 + `logdir`: override the default cluster log directory for this job.
 + `output`: override the default name of stdout logfile